harrythegemini/GU-ANLY-580-FALL-2021/README.md

 ## Github Onboarding
-Students will submit assignments, lab tasks, and projects to private forks of this repository which the instructor and TAs will have access to.
+Students will submit assignments, labs, and the project to private forks of this repository which the instructor and TAs will have access to.
 Setup instructions are [here](https://github.com/chrislarson1/GU-ANLY-580-FALL-2021/blob/main/github-setup.md).

 ## Course Schedule